cropgeeks/hpc-help/publications.rst

 Preprints:

-- https://doi.org/10.1111/ejss.13538 - A Deep Learning Approach for High-Resolution Mapping of Scottish Peatland Degradation
 - https://doi.org/10.1101/2024.02.14.580321 - Resistify - A rapid and accurate annotation tool to identify NLRs and study their genomic organisation
 - https://doi.org/10.1101/2023.03.24.534090 - THAPBI PICT - a fast, cautious, and accurate metabarcoding analysis pipeline
 - https://doi.org/10.1101/2022.06.22.497172 - KPop: An assembly-free and scalable method for the comparative analysis of microbial genomes